Fluorescence-based cellular assay for detection of gene regulatory activity of chromatin-associated proteins

 - No protein purification of chromatin-associated proteins is needed

-- Hypothesis-free analysis of complex partners
+- Hypothesis-free analysis of upstream coregulators and complex partners

-- Quantification by standard methods like flow cytometry or fluorescence microscopy
+- Quantification by standard methods like flow cytometry or fluorescence

-- Identification of effectors which are only functionally linked to the chromatin-binding protein possible
+- Identification of effectors which are only functionally linked to the

-- uncover epigenetic effectors
+- Uncover the mechanism of epigenetic effectors

-- identification of new targets for drug development
+- Identification of new targets for drug development

 TLB GmbH manages inventions until they are marketable and offers companies opportunities for license and collaboration agreements.